 Office Assistant – serve as reception for the front desk and greet all visitors in a welcoming, professional manner.
 Answer phones, take messages, assist in programming, update records, and filing.
 Must be familiar with Microsoft Office products and be able to create flyers as needed.

-Supports the following Student Life offices: Community Living, Disability Services, Student Involvement, Student Accountability, and Student Solutions Center.
+Supports the following Student Life offices: Community Living, Disability Services, Student Involvement, Student Accountability, and Academic Center for Excellence.

 Areas of function can include:

 - Greet and assist students and visitors

 - Answer the telephone